 - Fight Club: "On a long enough timeline, the survival rate for everyone drops to zero."

-- Return of the Jedi: Yoda says "Twilight is upon me and soon night must fall.
+- Return of the Jedi: Luke Skywalker implores that Yoda must not die, causing the old Jedi to respond: "Twilight is upon me and soon night must fall.
 That is the way of things.
 The way of the Force."

 - In Kingdom of Heaven, Balian meets his friend the Hospitaller who is riding to join the rest of his order in the hopeless Battle of Hattin.

-- In the final Harry Potter film, Neville Longbottom gives a Rousing Speech which includes the line "People die every day."
+- In Harry Potter and the Deathly Hallows Part 2, Neville Longbottom gives a Rousing Speech which includes the line "People die every day", to convince the defenders of Hogwarts to not give up even after the apparent death of Harry.

 - Blade Runner: